 The Capacity Bidding Program (CBP) is an aggregator-managed, economic demand response program that operates with Day-Ahead and Day-Of options and runs year-round in the SCE Territory and May 1 through October 31 elsewhere throughout the state.

-The CBP has both Day-Ahead and day-of notifications.
+The CBP has both Day-Ahead and Day-Of notifications.
 The program is the first CAISO calls when faced with rising demand that threatens the grid’s balance.
 The CBP is price-triggered and is called more frequently compared with other DR programs in California.

 Base Interruptible Program (BIP) is intended to provide load reduction on the system on short-notice (15-30 minutes) when the utility issues a curtailment notice in response to a system emergency.
 Customers enrolled in the program will be required to reduce their load down to or below its Firm Service Level (FSL).

-The BIP is the last line of defense for the California grid operator.
 Among its requirements is a mandatory performance commitment.
 The BIP is the most lucrative of the three California DR programs.

 Demand Response Auction Mechanism (DRAM) is a pay-as-bid program developed in 2014 under the guidance of the California Public Utility Commission (CPUC) in an effort to harmonize utility-based reliability demand response with CAISO, the state’s grid operator.